farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 valid IPython code, auto-generating documentation based on the docstrings in source code, and embedding plots based on live data in Sphinx documents.

-.. is featureful a word?
-.. doubt it.
-Deleting

 The IPython Sphinx extension can correctly parse standard IPython prompts, and extracts the input and output lines to generate HTML.
 These prompts will be renumbered starting at ``1`` regardless of the actual